-Santa Fe's three primary nonprofit single?family-home developers are Habitat for Humanity, Homewise, and The Housing Trust.
+Santa Fe's three primary nonprofit single-family home developers are Habitat for Humanity, Homewise, and The Housing Trust.

-Through its general-fund contracts with three local nonprofit housing agencies – Habitat for Humanity, Homewise and the Housing Trust -- the City supports comprehensive homebuyer services.
-They include: homebuyer training and individual counseling, primary and secondary financing, down-payment assistance, and general financial-fitness assistance for clearing up credit issues and budgeting.
+Through its general-fund contracts with three local nonprofit housing agencies – Habitat for Humanity, Homewise, and the Housing Trust -- the City supports comprehensive homebuyer services.
+They include homebuyer training and individual counseling, primary and secondary financing, down-payment assistance, and general financial-fitness assistance for clearing up credit issues and budgeting.

 What is "affordable"?
 Affordability depends on YOUR income.
 You should pay no more than 30% of your monthly income for your housing costs, including utilities.
 The City of Santa Fe's house pricing guidelines for its inclusionary zoning program and eligibility for many downpayment assistance products uses your income to determine house price and eligibility.
-Click for the 2018 AMI Table to see which AMI (Area Median Income) category applies to your household.
+Click on the 2022 AMI Table to see which AMI (Area Median Income) and pricing category applies to your household.
 This data is derived from HUD income limits for Santa Fe County.
 Most federal mortgage products are geared towards assisting homebuyer households earning no more than 80% AMI, while the City's Affordable Housing Trust Fund serves homebuyer households earning up to 120% AMI.

 Homewise - Homewise was founded in 1987 as a nonprofit agency helping homeowners repair and renovate their homes.
-Since then, the organization has expanded into a full service homeownership center, offering homebuyer training and counseling, financial-fitness classes, mortgage financing and refinancing, ongoing home-repair services, and assistance with energy efficiency retrofits.
+Since then, the organization has expanded into a full-service homeownership center, offering homebuyer training and counseling, financial-fitness classes, mortgage financing and refinancing, ongoing home-repair services, and assistance with energy efficiency retrofits.
 The organization has also built many affordably priced homes in Santa Fe.

 The Housing Trust - Formerly known as the Santa Fe Community Housing Trust, the Trust was established in 1991 to use the land trust model to increase affordability.
-Since then, the organization has expanded its model to provide a full range of homebuyer and homeowner services including homebuyer training and counseling, reverse mortgage financing, rental assistance for special needs populations, and real estate development.
+Since then, the organization has expanded its model to provide a full range of homebuyer and homeowner services, including homebuyer training and counseling, reverse mortgage financing, rental assistance for special needs populations, and real estate development.